Some helpful tips when posting on our forums. These tips are in addition to, or an enforment of the rules to the left of every "new post" window.

 *) Moderators have the power to initiate a vote to banish a user who is being disruptive without requiring my direct intervention.
 The voting rules are that at least two moderators must vote to banish and that tie votes go to the person being banished.

 *) Swear words need to be self censored. (&%(^##^ is perfectlly accpetable as is f***, f**k, f-ing, and WTF.
+This applies to swearing in foreign languages as well.
 If you do not censor yourself, we will be forced to do it for you.
-Repeat offenses and repeat offenders will find themselves banned from posting.
+Recidivous offenders will find themselves banned from posting.
 Bannishments may increase in length of time for repeat offenders at the request of the Mods.

 *) Volunteer forum moderators will no longer be a permanent position.
 Moderators will be selected for a term of six months to a year, depending on vacancy.
 Two or three moderators will be chosen every three or four months, with vacancies filled as needed, so as to keep seven active moderators on duty at any time.